August 25 – November 1, 2017

 Halloween time at Walt Disney World resort brings with it a host of seasonal-themed treats.
-Here are just a few that are available:
+Here are just a few that are typically available:

 - Jack Skellington Cupcakes: Enjoy the Pumpkin King of Halloween Town in an entirely new way with your very own limited edition cupcake!

 - Baked Goods & Confections: Pumpkin Fudge, Ghost Marshmallows; Mickey Pumpkin and Jack Skellington Cookies; Minnie Witch, Jack Skellington and Monster Caramel Apples; Candy Corn and Mummy Cupcakes and other assorted Halloween-themed Cupcakes and Cookies can be found at Main Street Confectionery or Bakery and at Big Top Treats in the Magic Kingdom or at Sweet Spells at Disney’s Hollywood Studios or Candy Cauldron and Goofy’s Candy Company in Disney Springs.